 In developing Projects, OCPC will rely primarily on the expertise of its General Manager, Dan Orzech, who has been working in the solar energy industry since 2009, and also will draw on the depth of experience in renewable energy of its Board Members.
-In addition, OCPC will draw upon the knowledge base provided by industry participants which have been supportive of community-based renewable energy projects.
+In addition, OCPC will draw upon the knowledge base provided by industry participants who have been supportive of community-based renewable energy projects.

-OCPC is a new renewable energy cooperative.
-As of the date of this Offering Memorandum, its Board has authorized the General Manager to pursue a number of different Projects in various locations in Oregon, and OCPC has brought one Project to the operational stage of development.
+OCPC is a relatively new renewable energy cooperative.
+As of the date of this Offering Memorandum, its Board has authorized the General Manager to pursue a number of different Projects in various locations in Oregon, and OCPC has brought eleven projects to the operational stage of development, and has two more under construction in July 2020.